SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/Graphic_Timetable.md

 This information can help in efficient train planning and ensures that there is adequate infrastructure to accommodate trains during their scheduled stops.
 It enables better utilization of resources and facilitates smooth and reliable train processes.
-Further can this information help to continue working on a variant or reject in a early phase.
+Further can this information help to continue working on a variant or reject in an early phase.

 When a train ends or starts at a node, track occupancy is more complicated.
 The track occupancy must take the turnaround into account.
 A simple turnaround is possible if the minimum dwell time for the